 Gold has been an inconsistent hedge against inflation, but keeping a small amount of yellow metal in your portfolio can still have benefits.
 Historically, gold has had a low or even negative correlation with both stocks and bonds, suggesting that it offers value as a tool for diversification.
 Gold has always been seen as a hedge against inflation over time.
 As a result, it is the preferred asset for investors who want to ensure that their money will continue to have the same purchasing power in the future while minimizing the amount of risk they are exposed to.

+For those looking to invest in gold, Gold IRA custodians can help provide the necessary guidance and expertise to ensure that your investments are secure and profitable.
 When there is an uptick in inflation that remains under control, central banks will not necessarily vote to automatically increase their key interest rates.
 This indicates that real interest rates, calculated by subtracting the nominal interest rate from the inflation rate, will be negative for assets such as government bonds.
 Now, gold advocates could point to the enormous increase in the price of gold at the start of the pandemic.
 We also show how, between 1980 and 2000, the price of gold lost more than 40% of its value, while the CPI rose by almost 120%.

 However, gold thrives by counteracting the cyclical nature of these commodities and the relative lack of liquidity of TIPS.
 Despite all the talk of gold as a hedge against inflation, its relation to changes in the U.S. CPI.
 The US is surprisingly bad (graphic).